patricksurry/TaliForth2/docs/manual.md

 #### Dictionary Structure

-Each Forth word consists of the actual code and the header that holds the meta-data.
+The implementation of each Forth word consists of its actual assembly code along with a header that holds meta-data for the word.
 The headers are arranged as a simple single-linked list.

-In contrast to Tali Forth 1, which kept the header and body of the words together, Tali Forth 2 keeps them separate.
+In contrast to Tali Forth 1, which kept the header and body of the words together, Tali Forth 2 allows them to be separated.
 This lets us play various tricks with the code to make it more effective.

 ### Deeper down the rabbit hole